 Julie Donohue Thompson

-Julie Donohue Thompson currently serves as Transitional Pastor at The Presbyterian Church on the Hill in Ocean, N.J.
-She has served in churches large and small, in settings urban, suburban and rural, but primarily in “tall steeple” churches in Pennsylvania, South Carolina, and Georgia, and New Jersey.
-Julie is a graduate of Miami University (Ohio) and Pittsburgh Theological Seminary, where she attended while working in campus and youth ministry.
+Julie Donohue Thompson currently serves as transitional pastor at The Presbyterian Church on the Hill in Ocean, New Jersey.
+She has served in churches large and small, in settings urban, suburban, and rural, but primarily in “tall steeple” churches in Pennsylvania, South Carolina, Georgia, and New Jersey.
+Thompson is a graduate of Miami University (Ohio) and Pittsburgh Theological Seminary, where she attended while working in campus and youth ministry.

-Stu Ritter has served as a transitional pastor in the PC (USA) since 1999, leading congregations of 250 to 1500 members in 10 presbyteries.
+Stu Ritter has served as a transitional pastor in the PC (USA) since 1999, leading congregations of 250 to 1,500 members in 10 presbyteries.
 He is currently stated clerk of Northeast Georgia Presbytery.
 Earlier, he worked as a city planner, administrator, and consultant in organizational development.
 He also taught social research and leadership development at the University of New Hampshire, the University of Judaism, and Cornell University.
-Stu is a graduate of Cornell (BA), UNC-Chapel Hill (MA) and San Francisco Theological Seminary (MDiv).
+Ritter is a graduate of Cornell (BA), UNC-Chapel Hill (MA), and San Francisco Theological Seminary (MDiv).

-Barry Williams’ roots are in southwest Louisiana where he grew up learning a bit about Cajun culture and cooking.
-He attended Centenary College in Shreveport, La., earning a BS in business, then seminary in Austin, Texas, and went on to serve churches in the suburbs of Houston, Dallas, and Ft.
+Barry Williams’ roots are in southwest Louisiana, where he grew up learning a bit about Cajun culture and cooking.
+He attended Centenary College in Shreveport, Louisiana, earning a BS in business, then attended seminary in Austin, Texas, and went on to serve churches in the suburbs of Houston, Dallas, and Ft.
 Worth before moving to work with a congregation in Salina, Kansas.
 In 1996, the Williams family moved to southwest Missouri.
 Springfield has functioned as “home base” for Barry as he served as an interim/transitional pastor in the region.
 He has been part of the PC (USA) interim ministry education faculty since 2000.
-His interests include fly fishing, cooking, and staying in contact with family, friends, and colleagues.
+His interests include fly fishing; cooking; and staying in contact with family, friends, and colleagues.

 Bill Carter loves his work as a pastor, which he has done since 1985.
 Serving as pastor of the First Presbyterian Church of Clarks Summit, Pennsylvania, Bill is a jazz pianist who frequently weaves his music into his ministry.
 A faculty member of CREDO and longtime moderator of his presbytery’s committee on ministry, he has played piano duets with Dave Brubeck, presented a jazz concert based on the psalms with Walter Brueggemann, and sung improvisations with Bobby McFerrin.
 He may be the only pastor in the PC (USA) who takes a week of vacation to tour with his jazz quartet (www.presbybop.com).